|

 Grindelwald-First

-The Grindelwald-First's summer schedule runs from early May until late October, with service from 8:30 a.m. until 4:30 or 5:30 p.m. daily.
-In winter, the lift provides access to some 45 km (30 miles) of alpine ski trails.
+Other attractions include the "First Flyer" (an 800-meter zip line with speeds up to 84 km/h or 52 mph), a "First Glider," a "First Bagjump" that requires a leap of faith, a "First Cliff Walk," an alpine playground for children, a guided downhill bicycling tour to Grindelwald, and more.
+The Grindelwald-First's summer schedule runs from early April until late October, with daily service from morning until late afternoon.
+In winter, the lift provides access to several dozen kilometers of alpine ski trails.
 You can ride to uppermost station and ski all the way down to the village center amid some of the loveliest scenery in the Bernese Oberland.
 Winter service begins when there's enough snow for skiing.
-(In Switzerland, telephone 036 53 56 50 for an automated snow report.)
 The Grindelwald station is 10 minutes on foot from the railroad station, near the parking lot above the village center.
-You'll find the lift in the "Seilbahnen" section of the Swiss Official Timetable as schedule 2440, Grindelwald-First.
 Related Web sites